-We use the motivating example of a Fruit Sorter to describe the semantics of the SystemJ language, as shown in Fig. 2.
+We use the motivating example of a Fruit Sorter to describe the semantics of the SystemJ language, as shown in Fig. 1.
 The Fruit Sorter combines several sensors and two mechatronic components, a Conveyor and a Mechanical Arm (Arm), respectively, to form a simple system for sorting different types of fruits.
 Fruit items are loaded at the loading end (BEG) of the Conveyor and get sorted into corresponding bins when they reach the sorting end (END) of the Conveyor.

-Fruit Sorter Example with SystemJ Program Structure

 The SystemJ program describing the Fruit Sorter consists of two clock-domains, namely ConveyorController CD and ArmController CD.
 Separation of the SystemJ program into two asynchronous clock-domains captures the nature of the asynchronous operations for Conveyor and Arm.
 Five input signals from the sensors of Fruit Sorter are sampled into those two clock-domains, and four output control signals are generated and emitted back to Fruit Sorter to control the Conveyor and Arm.
 Two channels are exploited for cross clock-domain communication.

 There are two sensors (BEG and END) in the Conveyor for detecting the presence of a fruit item at the loading and sorting end, which are represented by input signals NEW_ITEM and ITEM_READYTOPICK, respectively.
 These two signals, together with the pure signal received from channel ITEM_PICKED of ArmController CD, are used to determine whether the maximum loading capacity of the Conveyor has been reached and generate Conveyor movement control signals accordingly.
 A camera based image recognition module in invoked by ConveyorController CD to recognize the type of fruit item.
 The item type signal is then sent through channel ITEM_TYPE to ArmController CD to instruct the Arm to perform correct sorting.

+Fruit Sorter Example with SystemJ Program Structure

-The SystemJ program describing Fruit Sorter is shown in Fig. 3.
-There are four reactions enclosed in ConveyorController CD, namely R1-4 as shown in Fig. 3 where R3 and R4 are child reactions forked by parent reaction R2.
+The SystemJ program describing Fruit Sorter is shown in Fig. 2.
+There are four reactions enclosed in ConveyorController CD, namely R1-4 as shown in Fig. 2 where R3 and R4 are child reactions forked by parent reaction R2.
 Reaction R1 continuously monitors the current item loads of the Conveyor and controls the movement of Conveyor and item loader.
 Reaction R2 waits until an item is ready to be picked and recognizes the type of the item by invoking the image recognition procedure.
 There are two reactions (R5, R6) in ArmController CD which control the sorting operation of Arm based on item type and display the corresponding item type on LCD.
 ArmController CD sends back ITEM_PICKED signal through another channel upon the completion of a sorting operation.
 Note that in Reaction R2 the operation of the image recognition module is performed in separate synchronous parallel reactions (R3 and R4) so that their executions can be parallelized, and pipe-lined for efficiency.
 Reaction R2 can be duplicated to achieve image recognition using multiple cameras for better precision and speed.